History of Turkey: Byzantine Period

 The Persian Achaemenid Empire fell to Alexander the Great in 334 BC, which led to increasing cultural homogeneity and Hellenization in the area.
 Following Alexander's death in 323 BC, Anatolia was subsequently divided into a number of small Hellenistic kingdoms, all of which became part of the Roman Republic by the mid-1st century BC.
 The process of Hellenization that began with Alexander's conquest accelerated under Roman rule, and by the early centuries AD the local Anatolian languages and cultures had become extinct, being largely replaced by ancient Greek language and culture.

+According to Acts of the Apostles, early Christian Church had significant growth in Anatolia because of St Paul's efforts.
+Letters from St. Paul in Anatolia comprise the oldest Christian literature.
+According to extrabiblical traditions, the Assumption of Mary took place in Ephesus, where Apostle John was also present.
+Irenaeus writes of "the church of Ephesus, founded by Paul, with John continuing with them until the times of Trajan."

+Several ecumenical councils of the early Church were held in cities located in present-day Turkey, including the First Council of Nicaea (Iznik) in 325 (which resulted in the first uniform Christian doctrine, called the Nicene Creed), the First Council of Constantinople in 381, the Council of Ephesus in 431, and the Council of Chalcedon in 451.

 In 324, Constantine I chose Byzantium to be the new capital of the Roman Empire, renaming it New Rome.
 Following the death of Theodosius I in 395 and the permanent division of the Roman Empire between his two sons, the city, which would popularly come to be known as Constantinople became the capital of the Eastern Roman Empire.
 This, which would later be branded by historians as the Byzantine Empire, ruled most of the territory of what is today Turkey until the Late Middle Ages, while the other remaining territory remained in Sassanid Persian hands.